BrotherofOracleMan/CosmicMissions/docs/upgrade-roadmap.md

 ## Step 7: Markers, coverage, CI (Done)

-Step 7 made the suite faster to run in subsets, measurable with coverage, and automatic on every push to `main`.
+Step 7 made the suite faster to run in subsets, measurable with coverage, and automatic in CI (now called from the deploy workflow before ship).

 ### Part A: Test markers (done)